 Mixer vs Twitch

-The esports superstar left Twitch in August 2019.
-He was the first of his calibre to leave the industry leader to stream on Mixer and the moved was seen as a big win at the time, however, time has proven that wasn’t the case.
+The esports-star left Twitch in August 2019 and was the first of his calibre to opt to stream on Mixer.
+The move was seen as a huge coup at the time, however, time has proven that wasn’t the case.

 However, this proved to be pivotal in the site’s downfall.
-The money it took to bring in Ninja and other big names like Michael ‘Shroud’ Grzesiek, was astronomical following reports of $20-30 million.
+The money splashed to bring in big names like Ninja and Michael ‘Shroud’ Grzesiek was astronomical – reports of $20-30 million.
 Ironically, all they did was sustain the careers of their marquee talent rather than investing in the platform’s fan base.

 In short, as The Verge summed up so succinctly, “Microsoft decided that organically growing streamers were too hard […] It tried to buy an audience, which is not how social sites operate.”

-The site already had a healthy bank of content creators since the days of Beam (the site’s previous moniker), but they had subsequently been left by the wayside.
+Interestingly, the site already had a healthy bank of content creators since the days of Beam (the site’s previous moniker).
+Sadly, however, they were subsequently left by the wayside with this new strategy.